-It's important that the chosen timber is suitable for the location, weather and environment.
+Timber has a wide range of uses within construction, however it can be confusing when you're trying to specify the correct type.
+It's important that timber which is chosen is suitable for the location, weather and environment.
 In order to ensure the correct timber is chosen, both the durability and use class need to be considered.
 In addition, if the timber is to be treated, it should be suitable for the intended use.